gvwilson/thirdbit/fiction/madica/index.md

 "Shrouded," Madica corrected automatically.

-"...shrouded in darkness for years.
+"…shrouded in darkness for years.
 This ended the Age of Dinosaurs."
 Ike pointed at the little inset box at the bottom of the page.
 "Scientists believe that asteroids have hit the earth many times in the past.
 Will another one hit us in the future?
 Nobody knows."